imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

     - 70%: training set - fit the data
     - 30%: test set - test the model to this data

+### Baseline

+- Scikit-learn has a DummyRegressor/DummyClassifier
+  - The dummy model sets a baseline for your performance metrics
+  - Starting with a dummy model also makes it easier to diagnose any bugs in your data preparation code, because the model isn’t adding much complexity

 ### Model Selection

 Which model is better?
 It depends on the problem at hand.
 If the relationship between the features and the response is well approximated by a linear model as in, then an approach such as linear regression will likely work well, and will outperform a method such as a regression tree that does not exploit this linear structure.
 If instead there is a highly non-linear and complex relationship between the features and the response as indicated by model, then decision trees may outperform classical approaches.

 ### Model Performance